NishantIyer/main3/pages/index.md

 **Ex Companies - Ethereum (2021-22).
 Cardano Community - DLT Engineer (2022).**

-As the Founder and Chief Architect at Portcom, my role is fundamentally anchored in pioneering the commercialization world's first brokerized desktop, a radical shift in the field of human-computer interaction.
+As the Founder and Chief Architect at Portcom, my role is fundamentally anchored in pioneering the commercialization world's first brokerized desktop, a radical shift in the field of HCI.
 This patented framework, resulting from an intensive 11-month period of research and development, represents a significant leap in the commercialization of advanced computing technologies.
 My focus is squarely set on optimizing efficiency and accessibility, directly addressing the evolving demands within this domain.
 My technical foundation, established from a young age, encompasses a broad spectrum of computing systems, covering areas such as IT infrastructure, cloud services, data management, platform development, and product innovation.

 My professional trajectory has been characterized by an in-depth exploration of various technological realms, including but not limited to, advanced computing architectures, firmware development, cloud computing architectures, virtualization technologies, distributed systems, systematic automation processes, and embedded hardware integration.
 This comprehensive exploration forms the bedrock of my expertise in the field.